skippernl/Fortigate2Excel/README.md

 For each section that is found a new Tab will be created.
 It is VDOM aware.

-Powershel versie 7.1.0-preview.6 or newer reconmended for performance reasons
+Powershell version 7.1.0-preview.6 or newer reconmended for performance reasons